Menu

 Does that imply that I believe that this is how things happened?
 Does that mean that I believe my version of the Jesus story is the "historical" version?
 Absolutely not.
 The more one learns about Christianity, the more one realizes how little we can ever actually know.
 Most likely, ALL of it is wrong...

 I am picking and choosing elements—both modern and ancient—from my environment and culture, in order to tell a story that I believe is important to tell, and that will resonate with others in modern times, and be relevant to modern problems and issues.
+As much as I may have relied on historical research, achieving this resonance and relevance is more important to me when telling this story.

 The authors of the Gospels, by the way, were doing the same thing—picking and choosing elements of fact and fiction (thereby ignoring other elements of the same) to build what they thought were compelling stories.
 There is plenty of evidence of this "stitch-work" of sources in the Gospel texts.
 Unlike these ancient writers, however, I do not have an agenda to convince anyone of specific historical events or spiritual beliefs.
 I am just telling a story.

 The spiritual philosophies that run through the screenplay may be taken by the audience as literal or metaphorical, and it makes no difference to me.
 I believe strongly that all religions, perspectives, philosophies and opinions must be taken with a proverbial grain of salt, and an audience is doomed unless it does.
 This is perhaps one of the most frightening things about the Fundamentalist Christian movement: inherent within their philosophy is the need to believe certain historical events as capital T "True," when personal relevance and resonance should be far more important than historical fact.